Franklin Regional High School stabbing: School security

 The school was not equipped with metal detectors.
-Since February 2013, the school district has had 130 video cameras from various schools live streamed to police, explained as a precaution against violent incidents.
+Since February 2013, the school district had 130 video cameras from various schools live streamed to police, explained as a precaution against violent incidents.
 On May 5, 2014, the school distributed clear backpacks to all of its students, courtesy of Monroeville car dealership, #1 Cochran.
 School district spokeswoman Mary Catherine Reljac said in a statement that the measure was intended to "bring an added sense of safety and security during the school day as the school community continues to heal".

 Reaction

-Following the incident, Pennsylvania Governor Tom Corbett visited Murrysville and held a press conference, giving a speech praising the heroes of the rampage, saying, "There are a number of heroes in this day.
-Many of them are students.
-Students who stayed with their friends and didn't leave their friends."
+Following the incident, Pennsylvania Governor Tom Corbett visited Murrysville and held a press conference, during which he gave a speech praising the heroes of the rampage.
 He also called April 9 another "sad day" in the country and asked if schools should have metal detectors.
-Pennsylvania Senator Bob Casey, Jr. released a statement on the incident, saying, "I am stunned by the senseless tragedy at Franklin Regional High School.
-Our schools should be places where children can learn and grow without fear of violence.
-I am inspired by the bravery of the school personnel and students, and I am grateful for the heroic work of the first responders, emergency and medical personnel who cared for those injured.
-My thoughts and prayers are with the victims, their families and the entire Franklin Regional School District."

 On April 10, U.S. President Barack Obama called Franklin Principal Ron Suvak to tell him that the FBI would continue to assist in the investigation of the attack.